G-S9N6DX06CF

 They typically select the least vigilant prey on the fringes of a group of animals.

-If they work in a team one cheetah will draw the mother's attack the other will chase the infant.
+If they work in a team, one cheetah will draw the mother's attention, and the other will chase the infant.

 A cheetah hunting its prey will start with a slow stalk.

-If its prey sees it before it gets within about 100 meters it will give up the stalk because it depends on the element of surprise for success.
+If its prey sees it before it gets within about one hundred meters, it will give up the stalk because it depends on the element of surprise for success.

-If it can get within 100 meters it will charge.
+If it can get within a hundred meters, it will charge.

 Their chances of success are better if it can attack from less than 30 meters while its prey is still unaware of its presence.

-This will be followed by an explosive acceleration to a full-speed at 100 to 120 km/h chase.
+This will be followed by an explosive acceleration to full speed at 100 to 120 km/h.

 They can then get up to full speed while their prey is still getting into its stride.